ibm-messaging/mq-gitops-samples/ccdt-deployment/README.md

 ccdt-server-deployment.yaml

 This file contains the Pod deployment for an Nginx web server that will host the CCDT files.
-The internal CCDT (mq-services) is located in the root of the file system, the external (mq-routes) CCDT is under /external.
+The internal CCDT (mq-services) is in the root of the file system, the external (mq-routes) CCDT is under /external.
 You can increase the number of Pods for high availability within your cluster.
-Note that the un-priviledged Nginx container image uses port 8080, previuosly is used port 80 by default.
+Note that the un-privileged Nginx container image uses port 8080, previously is used port 80 by default.

 ccdt-service.yaml

-This file creates a Kubernetes Service and therfore an HTTP URL that will route to the Nginx Pods. e.g. "http://ccdt-service.mq-demo.svc.cluster.local:8080/ccdt.json" where mq-demo is the namespace that the web server has been deployed to.
+This file creates a Kubernetes Service and therefore an HTTP URL that will route to the Nginx Pods. e.g. "http://ccdt-service.mq-demo.svc.cluster.local:8080/ccdt.json" where mq-demo is the namespace that the web server has been deployed to.

 ccdt-route.yaml